backchatio/hookup/src/main/site/server_guide.md

 ### Configuring the server.
 At this stage the server is implemented with Netty and as such you can configure it to work with other netty modules.
-We don't have an abstraction on top of Netty's request and response model and as such you can use it with any other server that is implemented with [Netty channel handlers](http://netty.io/docs/stable/api/org/jboss/netty/channel/SimpleChannelHandler.html), more about that later in this guide.
+We don't have an abstraction on top of Netty's request and response model and as such you can use it with any other server that is implemented with [Netty channel handlers](http://netty.io/docs/stable/api/org/jboss/netty/channel/SimpleChannelHandler.html).

 To start a server with all the defaults you can use the following code: